THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

-Read on to learn all we know about this so far and to see if the Deutschlandticket would be right for you!
+Read on to learn all you need to know about this ticket so you can decide if it is right for you.

 What is the Deutschlandticket?

-The Deutschlandticket (German for Germany Ticket) is the successor of the €9 ticket (yeah, it got a lot more expensive) that was offered last summer.
+The Deutschlandticket is the successor of the €9 ticket (yeah, it got a lot more expensive) that was offered in the summer of 2022.

 The 9-Euro-Ticket was hugely successful – too successful to be truthful.
 It was so popular that trains were full to the point where the police had to evacuate some trains and basically train stations were a madhouse.